ptbrowne/tz-scraper/README.md

 tzcli
 ====

-fed up with ads
-simple cli for torrentz
+Only use for legal content